imagej/imagej.github.io/_pages/plugins/trackmate/actions/trackmate-ctc-exporter.md

 artifact: sc.fiji:TrackMate
 ---

-# Export tracking results in the cell tracking challenge format.
+# Export tracking results in the cell tracking challenge format

 The cell tracking challenge (CTC) aims to compare and evaluate cells and nuclei tracking methods objectively.
 To perform the evaluation, both segmentation and tracks predicted by a tracking algorithm are compared to manually annotated ground truth.
 Authors of the CTC developed several evaluation metrics to score the tracking quality and a tool to compute them.
 More information about the CTC is available on their [<span class="underline">website</span>](http://celltrackingchallenge.net/) and publication: